ds4se/chapters/abramhindle/energymining.md

 TI INA-219 IC, are sampling at thousands of times per second, integrating the results and reporting back to you at a fraction of that rate.
 If you only have 1 second of granularity from a Watts Up?
-Pro you won't be measuring the cost of a method call unless make a benchmark that repeatedly calls it.
-But if you need method call level measurements, the instrumentation overhead will be high.
+Pro you won't be measuring the cost of a method call unless you explicitly make a benchmark that repeatedly calls it.
+If you need method call level measurements, the instrumentation overhead will be high.

 Granularity is a concern if you measure just a single process or component or if you measure the whole system.
-An example scenario is if you asked the soundcard to play a sound for 1 second.
+An example scenario is if you asked the sound-card to play a sound for 1 second.
 The request to play a sound might return in 1ms to the process, for the next second the OS, the sound card driver and sound card will be interacting, playing the requested 1 second of audio.
 If